multiple-states/bread-butter/README.md

 * Adde default code in .htaccess to allow cross domain font requests in all browsers
 * Exclude Modernizer from the bower_concat task and add it to the uglify task and include in header.php
 * Remove old SITE_ROOT variable from functions.php
+* Added grunt-newer plugin to help with grunt-watch speed issues

 *v0.10.0*
 * Introduce the grunt-load-config plugin as a way to split our grunt tasks into separate files and make Bread and Butter more maintainable.